 7. Rolling Storage Carts.

 This is one of the more popular storage ideas for small kitchens.
 If you have enough space, a kitchen cart or rolling island works great for creating extra surface and storage space.
-The best part about this is that you can move it wherever you need it.
-We all know the struggles of making dinner in a tiny kitchen.
 A Trolly/Storage Cart with a solid surface top can be used for meal prepping, storing utensils, storing your microwave or other bulky appliances, thereby freeing up what little counter and cabinet space you may have.

 Image: Build Something